evohnave/DataScienceCoursera/reproducible_research/Project_02/If_you_have_problems_with_RPubs.md

 1. Make sure you have an [RPubs](http://rpubs.com/) account.

 1. Check your RProfile.site file.
-You need to have one in the working directory.
+You might need to have one in the working directory, it might need to be in the directory with your RStudio executable.
 Close RStudio and make sure that, as a minimum, the file has these  lines in it:
 > options(rpubs.upload.method = "internal")
 options(RCurlOptions = list(verbose = FALSE, capath = system.file("CurlSSL", "cacert.pem", package = "RCurl"), ssl.verifypeer = FALSE))